stack72/octopress/source/_posts/2016-01-06-building-a-riak-cluster-in-aws-with-packer-and-terraform.markdown

 ```
 {% endraw %}

-The playbook installs a base role for all the base pieces of my system (e.g. Logstash, Sensu-client, prometheus node_exporter) and then proceeds to install riak.
+The base playbook installs a base role for all the base pieces of my system (e.g. Logstash, Sensu-client, prometheus node_exporter) and then proceeds to install riak.

 The riak ansible role looks as follows: